MarekBykowski/landing-teams-working-arm-arm-reference-platforms/docs/rdn1edge/user-guide.rst

         - Arm Cortex-M7 for System Control Processor (SCP) and Manageability Control Processor (MCP)

+RD-N1-Edge also supports a dual-chip configuration in which two RD-N1-Edge platforms are connected through high speed CCIX link.
+The CCIX link is enabled by CMN600's Coherent Multichip Link.
+Such platforms are called RD-N1-Edge-Dual hereafter.

-This document is a user guide on how to setup, build and run the software stack of RD-N1-Edge on Fixed Virtual Platform.
+This document is a user guide on how to setup, build and run the software stack of RD-N1-Edge and RD-N1-Edge-Dual on Fixed Virtual Platform.

 Host machine requirements
 -------------------------

-The minimum recommended host PC specification for building the software stack and running the RD-N1-Edge FVP model is a dual-core processor running at 2GHz with 8GB of RAM.
+The minimum recommended host PC specification for building the software stack and running the RD-N1-Edge and RD-N1-Edge-Dual FVP model is a dual-core processor running at 2GHz with 8GB of RAM.
 For best performance, use a machine with a quad-core processor running at 2.6GHz with 16GB of RAM with free hard disk space of at least 64GB.

 The software package has been tested on **Ubuntu 16.04 LTS (64-bit)** and **Ubuntu 18.04 LTS (64-bit)**.
 This guide assumes that the user is on either of